mobiletoly/go-oversync/docs/documentation/core-concepts.md

     - If two sources share a source_id, their changes can collide and be treated as duplicates.

 - Lifecycle best practices
-    - New install: generate a fresh source_id; initialize source_bundle_id = 1
+    - New install: use a fresh source_id; initialize source_bundle_id = 1
-    - Reinstall/restore: prefer a fresh source_id unless you can prove the old one is still safe to reuse
+    - Reinstall/restore: use a fresh source_id unless the old source stream is still provably safe
-    - Device replacement or same-install recovery: prefer a new source_id when the old writer stream is no longer safe to continue
+    - Device replacement or same-install recovery: rotate to a new source_id when the old writer stream is no longer safe to continue
-    - Destructive reset-and-rebuild recovery: rotate to a fresh source_id and reset source_bundle_id = 1 before new local writes resume
+    - Source recovery: rebuild with a fresh replacement source when the server reports stale, out-of-order, changed, or retired source sequencing
     - Rotation: if rotated, reset source_bundle_id to 1; never reuse the same (source_id,
       source_bundle_id) pair